ktaranov/sqlserver-kit/SSMS/SSMS_Addins.md

 With ApexSQL Complete you can:
  - Automatically complete SQL statements
- - Review an object's script and description
+ - Review an objects script and description
  - Improve productivity with snippets
  - Identify the structure of complex SQL queries
  - Keep track of all your tabs